 Depending on the maximum coverage available through your employer, you may want to supplement your life insurance with an individual policy.

 2. Is my life insurance portable?
-This question might be a little awkward to ask, as you’ll be finding out if you can transfer your group life insurance policy to an individual policy should you ever leave your employer.
+This question might be a little awkward to ask, as you’ll be finding out if you can transfer your group life policy to an individual life insurance policy should you ever leave your employer.
 You need to know the answer even if you have no current plans to leave your job, however, because it can help you determine whether you might need an additional individual policy if your life changes.
 In addition, you will want to know if the portability rules are prohibitively expensive, it which case it might make sense to cover yourself with a small individual policy that can follow you throughout your career.

 1. Who is covered and for how long?
 When my husband and I moved to Lafayette, Indiana so he could start a new job, I was still covered by my insurance through the school system where I taught in Ohio.
 This was pretty complicated, because I was seven months pregnant and my coverage (that would lapse at right around my due date) meant that my husband and I had to pay extra to put me on his policy while I was covered elsewhere.